So much for a catchy header!

 I was at a meeting the other day and the subject of rope work came up, specifically, that there are a lot of people that are intimidated by knots and how to use them.
 I certainly agree with that and have let knots bother me as well.

-Many people brought up the bowline as THE knot.
-I like the bowline (very secure, wonít slip, and retains between 60-70 % of the rope’s breaking strength) but I don’t find myself using it very often.
+(very secure, won’t slip, and retains between 60-70 % of the rope’s breaking strength) but I don’t find myself using it very often.
 I tend to use a couple half hitches

 instead, they retain about 75% of the rope’s breaking strength and are pretty resistant to slipping.